 My research on regulatory policy continues to focus on evaluating non-traditional environmental regulatory instruments including management-based regulations for offshore oil drilling, local subsidies for high-efficiency appliance adoption.
 I remain committed to promoting the use of evaluation in developing evidence-based policy.

-Bennear, Lori S. “Beyond Belts and Suspenders: Incentivizing Private Risk Management in Offshore Drilling,” in preparation for Regulatory Breakdown?
-The Crisis of Confidence in U.S. Regulation, University of Pennsylvania, September 15-16, 2011
+Bennear, Lori S. (2012) “Beyond Belts and Suspenders: Promoting Private Risk Management in Offshore Drilling,” in Coglianese, Cary and Christopher Carrigan eds.
+Regulatory Breakdown?
+The Crisis of Confidence in U.S. Regulation (Philadelphia, PA: University of Pennsylvania Press).

 The second project is joint with Jonathan Wiener and Jonas Monast and explores the potential need for a transnational liability regime for oil spills from offshore drilling platforms in the Arctic.